 A list of all members and standing alternates is published on the Joint office website.

-A PAC Member may appoint an alternate either on a standing basis or on a meeting by meeting basis.
+A PAC Member may appoint an alternate either on a standing basis or on a meeting-by-meeting basis.
 Such appointments shall be made in writing or by email to enquiries@gasgovernance.co.uk.
 Such alternates must also sign a Confidentiality Agreement and have their company warrant that they are attending and voting at meetings in the interests of the GB gas industry and not representing any commercial interest or commercial body.
+Alternates need not necessary come from the same company as the PAC member, but will have at least [3] years gas settlement knowledge and experience.

 The Joint Office of Gas Transporters will manage the process of administering and keeping a record of the Confidentiality Agreements and Employer Assurance documents.